-Refer also to the relevant objectives in Part 2 District - Wide Matters
+Refer also to the relevant objectives in Part 2 District - Wide Matters and Part 3 - Area Specific Matters

-- TRAN-01.
-The transport network is a well-connected, integrated and accessible network that: - 1.
+- TRAN-O1.
+The transport system is a well-connected, integrated and accessible system that: - 1.
 Meets and is responsive to current and future needs, and - 2.
-Maximises opportunities to link with both existing and planned land use and development; and - 3.
-Promotes the use of walking and cycling and reduces the dependency on private motor vehicles. - TRAN-02.
-The transport network is safe, efficient and effective in moving people and goods within and beyond the district and enables a range of mobility options. - TRAN-03.
-Activities generate a type or level of traffic that is compatible with the function of the transport corridor they access. - TRAN-04.
-Adverse effects that arise from transport connections, new activities or intensification of activities on the operation of the transport network are avoided, remedied or mitigated. - TRAN-05.
-Well located, formed and constructed vehicle access points, parking, loading and manoeuvring areas are provided that contribute to the safe and efficient functioning of the activity and the transport network. - TRAN-06.
-Adverse effects from the development, construction and maintenance of the transport network are avoided, remedied or mitigated.
+Maximises opportunities to link with land use and development; and - 3.
+Promotes the use of walking and cycling and reduces the dependency on private motor vehicles. - TRAN-O2.
+The transport system is safe, efficient and effective in moving people and goods within and beyond the district and enables a range of mobility options. - TRAN-O3.
+Activities are enabled that generate a type or level of traffic that is compatible with the function of the transport corridor they obtain access to and from. - TRAN-O4.
+Adverse effects that arise from transport connections, new activities or intensification of activities on the operation of the transport system are avoided, remedied or mitigated. - TRAN-O5.
+Well located, formed and constructed vehicle access points, parking, loading and manoeuvring areas are provided that contribute to the safe and efficient functioning of the activity and the transport system. - TRAN-06.
+Adverse effects from the development, construction and maintenance of the transport system are managed.